Customizing developer environments

 Eclipse Che is an extensible and customizable developer-workspaces platform.

 You can extend Eclipse Che in three different ways:

 Alternative IDEs provide specialized tools for Eclipse Che.
 For example, a Jupyter notebook for data analysis.
-Alternate IDEs can be based on Eclipse Theia or any other web IDE.
+Alternate IDEs can be based on Eclipse Theia or any other IDE (web or desktop based).
 The default IDE in Eclipse Che is Che-Theia.

 Che-Theia plug-ins add capabilities to the Che-Theia IDE.
 They rely on plug-in APIs that are compatible with Visual Studio Code.
 The plug-ins are isolated from the IDE itself.
 They can be packaged as files or as containers to provide their own dependencies.